screwdriver-cd/guide/docs/user-guide/local.md

 ## Create user API token
 sd-local uses an user API token to communicate with Screwdriver API and Store.
-Please create an user API token with reference to [Authentication and Authorization](api#authentication-and-authorization).
+Please create an user API token with reference to [Tokens](tokens#user-access-tokens).

 ## Get repository for build